Iceland

 ☀️ Climate

 Averag yearly temperature is ❄️ 2 °C and cold.
-Current 3 months (April, May and June) average is ❄️ 3 °C and cold.
-Current season (spring) is ❄️ 0 °C and cold.
+Current 3 months (November, December and January) average is ❄️ -2 °C and cold.
+Current season (fall) is ❄️ 2 °C and cold.

 About seasons: Remember that seasons in Southern Hemisphere are opposite of the Northern one.
 This means that in Argentina and Australia, winter begins in June.
 Currently season averages are rendered according Northern Hemisphere.